kneasle/kneasle.github.io/content/blog/_index.md

 +++
 title = "Blog"
-description = "Some blog-style things that people might find interesting"
+description = "About programming, tech or bell ringing"

 sort_by = "date"